maheakdave/SurfaceScout/README.md

 Run the api server using -> `python api.py` and then run the streamlit app by running -> `python -m streamlit run stapp.py`.

-- Image upload -> crater-boulder detection -> binary obstacle map creation -> erosion operation of binary map -> pathfinding using [Neural A*](https://omron-sinicx.github.io/neural-astar/)  -> Path overlay vizualization.
+- Image upload -> crater-boulder detection -> binary obstacle map creation -> erosion operation of binary map (to create a safe buffere space between rover path and the obstacles) -> pathfinding using [Neural A*](https://omron-sinicx.github.io/neural-astar/)  -> Path overlay vizualization.

 Why Neural A*?